feremabraz/cell-master/README.md

 - The memory is stored securely in the Mem0 cloud
 - The integration is seamless with the Vercel AI SDK

+## License

+This product contains Open Game Content derived from the OSRIC System Reference Document, used under the Open Game License 1.0a.
+OSRIC is copyright Stuart Marshall and Matt Finch.